BILL-CHEPTOYEK/BILL-CHEPTOYEK/README.md

 ### ⚡ Fun Fact

-> "When I’m not coding or playing sports, I enjoy exploring how tech can solve real-world challenges in education, health, finance, and sustainability."
+> "When I’m not coding or playing sports, I enjoy exploring how tech can solve real-world challenges in education, finance, and sustainability."

 ---